An HOLISTIC and INTEGRATED Approach is VITAL

 With all services linked and operating as part of a comprehensive integrated model, young people and their families will have access to the right kind of support at theright time in their treatment to fit the nature of their challenges.
 Young people whose conditions are too severe and complex to continue to be treated in the community can access Tier 3 extended inpatient treatment while those transitioning from such a service will have the full complement of support and treatment services to ensure a successful transition and continuation of their recovery.
 And in order the ACCESS any of these services, there must be clear referral pathways that enable the needs of any young person to be met as quickly and easily as possible.

-Any Queensland youth mental health service MUST have an up-to-date knowledge of the full range of services and how young people can access each of those services.
+Any Queensland service for young people with mental health issues MUST have an up-to-date knowledge of the full range of services and how young people can access each of those services.
 This will enable the best and earliest intervention and achieve the best results – reducing suffering and ensuring efficiency of service operations.